J3ldo/LimitedSniper/README.md

 # LimitSniper

+## IMPORTANT i am currently working on a way faster version.
+And i am working on a paid version that will buy the limited

 This is a basic limit sniper that will notify you using discord.

 How to use: this should be straight forward.